Edit

 Copilot in apps (preview): Ask questions and get summaries scoped to an app

-The app-scoped Copilot experience is accessible from an app's left navigation.
-It allows users to search and ask questions based on the curated content included in that app - such as reports, dashboards, and related artifacts.
+You can access the app-scoped Copilot experience from an app's left navigation.
+Use it to search and ask questions based on the curated content included in that app - such as reports, dashboards, and related artifacts.
 Unlike the report-scoped Copilot pane (which is limited to the open report), app-scoped Copilot operates across the app's curated scope.
 It provides summaries of app content and answers to questions based on what users have access to within the app.

 App-scoped Copilot supports verified answers prepared by app authors.
 When verified answers exist for common questions, Copilot can surface those author-provided responses to increase reliability and consistency.
 Learn more about Copilot in apps.